civican/legisinfo/42-1/bills/C-78/bill_text.md

 Subject to the regulations, the Minister and the appropriate Minister are entitled to have any of the information banks that may be searched under Part I searched for any information necessary to confirm the identity of the debtor.

-> **Explanatory Note**:
-> New.

 ### Section 76

   **(1)** Subparagraphs 72(1)(a)(i) and (ii) of the Act are replaced by the following:

-    is no longer in arrears under all support orders against the debtor that **are** enforced by a licence denial application,
+    is no longer in arrears under all support orders against the debtor that are enforced by a licence denial application,

-    is complying, in respect of **those** support orders, with a payment plan that the provincial enforcement service considers reasonable, or
+    is complying, in respect of those support orders, with a payment plan that the provincial enforcement service considers reasonable, or

   **(2)** Paragraph 72(1)(b) of the Act is replaced by the following:

-    the provincial enforcement service ceases to enforce **those** support orders against the debtor.
+    the provincial enforcement service ceases to enforce those support orders against the debtor.

   **(3)** Subsection 72(2) of the Act is replaced by the following:

-    **(2)** A request under subsection (1) must be made to the Minister in the prescribed manner **and in the form approved by the Minister**.
+    **(2)** A request under subsection (1) must be made to the Minister in the prescribed manner and in the form approved by the Minister.

 ### Section 77

 Section 77 of the Act and the heading before it are repealed.

-> **Explanatory Note**:
-> Existing text of the heading and section 77:
-> *Existing Text*:
-> > No action lies against Her Majesty in right of Canada, any Minister of the Crown in right of Canada or any officer or employee of Her Majesty in right of Canada for anything done or omitted to be done, or purported to be done or omitted to be done, in good faith in the administration of this Part or the discharge of any obligation, power or duty under this Part.

 ### Section 78